TejSaxena-0811/Haven/README.md

-# Haven - RAG AI Agent
+# Haven: RAG AI Agent

 Haven is a local and offline RAG-based document assistant that allows users to ask questions about their own documents without sending their data to a cloud-based AI service.
 It uses locally running AI models to retrieve relevant information and generate answers while keeping the documents on the user's own machine.